Oryzanol-Active™ (gamma Oryzanol from Rice, Water Soluble)

 • Product Code: 9247

-Oryzanol extracted from Rice bran oil is effective anti oxidant It is commonly used in many cosmetics.
-Because there are many research results referring to the benefits to the skin in various fields.
-Maiden
+Oryzanol, extracted from rice bran oil, has antioxidant properties.
+Popularly used in many cosmetics.
+Because there are many research results citing benefits to the skin in various aspects.

 ฿35.00 This special price only valid for web order